m5c/OAuth2SpringBootDemo/README.md

 ## About

 This is an **OAuth2 enabled version** of a minimal REST service, the *TimeService*.
 This service has just a single resource: ```/api/time```.
 Calling a ```GET``` on that resource returns the current date and time.
-The interest of this repository is to illustrate the integration of standard OAuth2 resource protection, into a minimal Spring Boot REST service.
+The interest of this repository is to illustrate the integration of standard OAuth2 resource protection, on the example of a minimal Spring Boot REST service.

  * This demo **does not** explain the OAuth2 Protocol.
 [See here](https://tools.ietf.org/html/rfc6749#section-4.1) for the official protocol specifications.
  * This demo **does not** explain OAuth2 specific spring configurations.
 [See here](https://howtodoinjava.com/spring-boot2/oauth2-auth-server/) for explanations on that.
- * But demo **does** provide a minimal, working codebase and explains how to run and use it.
+ * This demo **does** provide a minimal, working codebase and explains how to run and use it.

 ### Origins

 This repository is partially based on [an existing OAuth2 tutorial](http://websystique.com/spring-security/secure-spring-rest-api-using-oauth2/).
-However, I found that tutorial hard to use in practice (overly complicated case study, outdated spring dependencies, build failures, hard to deploy).
+However, I found that tutorial hard to follow in practice.
+I would have preferred a spring boot enabled version, configured for current spring versions, with more detailed hands-on instructions.
-I therefore made the following changes:
+I therefore forked the tutorial and made the following changes:

- * Removed the unrelated case study, applied the explained OAuth2 configurations on a minimal REST service.
+ * Removed the (in my opinion overly complicated) case study, replaced it with a minimal REST service.
 (The *TimeService*)
- * Converted the project build configuration (```pom.xml```) to spring boot, so that it generates a self contained ```jar``` instead of a ```war``` file.
-(Easier to deploy and test, no extra tomcat required)
+ * Updated the project build configuration (```pom.xml```) to spring boot, so that it now generates a self contained ```jar``` instead of a ```war``` file.
+(Easier to deploy and test now, no extra tomcat is required any more)
  * Updated spring security dependencies to most recent versions and adapted java code to API updates.
-(Now the demo code actually compiles)
+(The used versions were outdated and the code would not direcly compile with more recent versions.)
  * Enabled password hashing.
-(Passwords should never be stored in plain so we use a [standard hasher](https://docs.spring.io/spring-security/site/docs/4.2.14.RELEASE/apidocs/org/springframework/security/crypto/bcrypt/BCryptPasswordEncoder.html) that automatically applies [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography)) for us)
+(Passwords should never be stored in plain so I added a [state of the art hasher](https://docs.spring.io/spring-security/site/docs/4.2.14.RELEASE/apidocs/org/springframework/security/crypto/bcrypt/BCryptPasswordEncoder.html) that automatically applies [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography)) on persisted passwords)
  * Added a dockerfile.
-(For your convenience, in case you want to deploy it on a server)
+(Not really necessary, but quite convenient if you want to deploy the service on a server that potentially has no JDK installed.)

 ### Disclaimer

-The mechanism as described here passes tokens and credentials as request parameters.
-This is in perfect compliance to the [OAuth2 specs](https://tools.ietf.org/html/rfc6749#section-4.1.3).
-However, [without HTTPS](https://stackoverflow.com/questions/499591/are-https-urls-encrypted) URL parameters are not encrypted when communicated over the network.
+OAuth2 communicates cryptographic tokens as URL parameters.
+However, [without HTTPS](https://stackoverflow.com/questions/499591/are-https-urls-encrypted), such parameters are not pretected when communicated over the network.
 On top of this demo application you should [therefore always enable https](https://www.thomasvitale.com/https-spring-boot-ssl-certificate/).

 ## Hands-on

-This section provides instructions on how to power up the service and use it.
+This section provides instructions on how to power up the service and follwo the OAuth2 protocol in practice.
-Bellow subsections line out the standard 3 staged pipeline, and oauth2 protocol access:
+Bellow subsections line out the standard 3 staged delivery pipeline, and oauth2 protocol phases:

  * [Build](#build): Compile the sources and obtain an executable jar
  * [Deploy](#deploy): Power up the service, so you can actually interact with its functionality